Courts of Jersey: Tribunals

+In 2017, the Jersey Law Commission recommended reform of Jersey's administrative tribunals, proposing the creation of a single tribunal (the Jersey Administrative Appeals Tribunal).

+States of Jersey Complaints Panel

+The States of Jersey Complaints Panel provides a route for islanders to address grievances concerning administrative decisions made by ministers or Government of Jersey departments.
+If internal complaint processes fail to resolve the issue, individuals can escalate their concerns to this panel.

+The panel was established under the Administrative Decisions (Review) (Jersey) Law 1982 and is managed by the Greffier of the States and a panel of lay volunteers.

+In 2000, the Clothier Review of Jersey’s governance framework proposed replacing the Complaints Panel with a professional ombudsperson.
+Similarly, the Jersey Law Commission recommended the creation of a Jersey Public Services Ombudsperson in 2017.
+Although the Council of Ministers endorsed this recommendation in 2022, the matter is under review as of 2024.

 Judgments and law reports

 Judgments of the Royal Court, Court of Appeal and the Employment Tribunal are published online by the Jersey Legal Information Board, as part of the Free Access to Law Movement.
 Since 1985, selected judgments containing points of legal principle are formally published in the Jersey Law Reports.
 Selected judgments between 1950 and 1984 were published in 11 volumes by the Royal Court in the Jersey Judgments series of law reports.